bjlkeng/bjlkeng.github.io/source/posts/a-quick-introduction-to-stochastic-calculus.rst

 To break this down, we're basically saying that our event space :math:`\mathcal{F}` can be broken down into logical "sub event spaces" :math:`\mathcal{F_t}` such that each one is a superset of the next one.
-This is precisely what we want where as we progress through time, we "gain" more information but never lose any.
-We also use this idea of defining a sub-:math:`\sigma`-algebra to formally define conditional probabilities.
+This is precisely what we want where as we progress through time, we "gain" more "information" but never lose any.
+We can also use this idea of defining a sub-:math:`\sigma`-algebra to formally define conditional probabilities, although we won't cover it in this post (see [1] for a more detailed treatment).

-Using the construct of a filtration, we can define a stochastic process :math:`X_t : T \times \Omega` that is **adapted to the filtration** :math:`(\mathcal{F_t})_{t\in T}` if the random variable :math:`X_t` is a :math:`(F_t, \Sigma)` measurable function.
-This basically says that :math:`X_t` can only depend on outcomes before or at time :math:`t` (where we're loosely using the term "outcomes" which are more formally defined by the filtration).
+Using the construct of a filtration, we can define:

+    A stochastic process :math:`X_t : T \times \Omega` that is **adapted to the filtration** :math:`(\mathcal{F_t})_{t\in T}` if the random variable :math:`X_t` is :math:`F_t`-measurable.

+This basically says that :math:`X_t` can only depend on "information" before or at time :math:`t`.
+The "information" available is encapsulated by the :math:`\mathcal{F_t}` subsets of the event space.
+These subsets of events are the only ones we can compute probabilities on for that particular random variable, thus effectively restricting the "information" we can use.
 As with much of this topic, we require a lot of rigour in order to make sure we don't have weird corner cases.
-The next example gives more intuition on adapted processes.
+The next example gives more intuition on the interplay between filtrations and random variables.

 .. admonition:: Example 2: An Adapted Bernoulli Processes

+    TODO FIX ME!
     First, we need to define the filtration that we wish to adapt to our Bernoulli Process.
 Borrowing from Appendix A, repeating the two equations: